theborderland/membership/docs/running_locally.md

 ```

-### Runnig the lottery
+### Running the lottery

 The lottery runs in two steps:

- * Fetch all the registered users
+- Fetch all the registered users

 ```
 python borderland_tool -t localhost:8000/token -s localhost:8000 -o ORGANISATION -e EVENT lottery fetch -f registrations
 ```

+TODO: specify where the token should come from, and where to find the name of Organization and Event

+TODO: Specify about where the registered users are stored

- * Run the lottery and send purchase vouchers to the event to the winners
+- Run the lottery and send purchase vouchers to the event to the winners

 ```
 python borderland_tool -t localhost:8000/token -s localhost:8000 -o ORGANISATION -e EVENT raffle -q QUOTA -f registrations
 ```